 For hundreds of millions of the world’s poorest people, climate change is putting already stretched water resources and services under growing threat.
 A reliable clean water supply and decent toilets could be the difference between coping and not coping with the effects of our changing climate.

 Why climate change?

 785 million people still do not have clean water close to home.
 Droughts, floods, salt water contamination, poor service management, weak governance and environmental degradation all contribute to this denial of their basic human right.
 Climate change is accelerating and amplifying these factors, increasing unpredictability of weather patterns and making extreme weather events and natural disasters more frequent and intense.

 It is those who have done least to contribute to man-made global warming who are carrying the greatest burden of climate change.
 People in the poorest countries are living on the brink of the climate crisis, and the poorest communities among them are worst affected, being least able to prepare and protect themselves and their environments.
 Without durable, climate-resilient water and sanitation systems, people struggle to cope.

 Services must be urgently extended and strengthened in the face of the severe and unpredictable impacts of a warming world.
 Yet very little investment and attention has been given to the effects of climate change on clean water and decent sanitation services.
 Just 1% of the billions pledged globally to fight climate change goes to protecting and providing clean water for vulnerable communities.
-In some of the countries most vulnerable to climate change, as little as $0.20 per person is spent each year on making water services climate resilient.
+In some of the countries most vulnerable to climate change, as little as US$0.20 per person is spent each year on making water services climate resilient.

 By 2040, the UN estimates that one in four children will be living in areas of extremely high water stress, threatening their health and futures.
 Now is the time to act.
 Scroll down to learn what we are doing.